SindreKjelsrud/kjelsrud.dev/README.md

 ## 🛠️ How do I run it locally?

-1. Install the dependencies: `yarn`
+1. Install the dependencies: `pnpm i`

-2. Start the development server: `yarn dev`
+2. Start the development server: `pnpm dev`

 ## 🎨 Color codes